therapywindow/therapywindow.github.io/index.md

 ---
 <img class="col one right" src="/img/effy-profile.jpg" alt="West Therapy" style="margin: 0 0 1em 1em" />

 Welcome.
 My name is Effy.
 I’m an MNCS Accredited therapist and counsellor.
 I work primarily with individuals on an open-ended basis.
-At present I'm offering only remote sessions.
+I'm currently offering only remote sessions, but hope to resume some in-person work in late 2021.

 _At present my individual therapy slots are full, but I have a limited number of spaces for couples: see below._

 I offer a mixture of exploration, insight and gentle challenge to help my clients understand their lives and interpersonal worlds in greater depth.